-Erasmus traineeship during COVID-19
+Erasmus Traineeship during COVID-19

 Students are still able to apply for the traineeship.
 Some restrictions have been adjusted during the quarantine.
 For instance, if you have all the papers signed but cannot go, the traineeship could be moved to a different time.
-Also, students can apply for Erasmus traineeship without a prior secured placement.
+In addition, students can apply for Erasmus traineeship without a prior secured placement.
 That is, if your application is approved you can find a place of traineeship afterwards.
 All the other procedures remain the same.